security-assignments/security-assignments.github.io/intro-to-linux.md

-# Learn a linux text editor
+# Learn a Linux text editor

 The CodeAcademy lessons above give you basic exposure to the `nano` text editor.
-However, you are free to use whatever text editor you like.
+However, you are free to use whatever text editor you like, such as `Vim` ([see tutorial here](https://danielmiessler.com/study/vim/)).
 However, `nano` is good for beginners.